 See the testimonials page for first hand accounts from SIRCET volunteers.

 Food & accommodation

-There is no charge for volunteering with SIRCET, however because we are a small community organisation we cannot provide food or lodging.
+There is no charge for volunteering with SIRCET, however because we are a small community organisation we cannot provide food and generally cannot provide lodging.
+Accommodation may be available over the summer months (November to April) for long-term volunteers and there may be sponsored campsite accommodation available.
 There is a range of accommodation available on the island.
 For more information see: http://www.stewartisland.co.nz/

 Want to know more?